RisenOutcast/FeedbackSite/README.md

 by DELETE to the `/Feedback/{id}` which deletes the feedback with the specified id.

+## Frontend Guide
+### Prerequisite
+Have Node.js installed.

+### Features
+Website features a homepage where you can see how many feedbacks are currently in the database, from there you can navigate to add your own feedback.

+Feedbacks page holds all the feedbacks and you can read through them.

 ## Azure
 ### How would I host this project in Azure?
+Database can be pretty painlessly replaced with [Azure SQL Database](https://azure.microsoft.com/en-us/products/azure-sql/database).

+The API can be published to [Azure API Management](https://azure.microsoft.com/en-us/products/api-management) and [Azure App Service](https://azure.microsoft.com/en-us/products/app-service).

+The frontend can be deployed to [Azure Static Web Apps](https://azure.microsoft.com/en-us/products/app-service/static).

+Some adjustments are necessary for deploying the whole project to Azure, like URI's and ports for example.